Dysfunctional family

-A dysfunctional family is a family in which conflict, misbehavior, and often child neglect or abuse and sometimes even all of the above on the part of individual parents occur continuously and regularly, leading other members to accommodate such actions.
-Children sometimes grow up in such families with the understanding that such a situation is normal.
-Dysfunctional families are primarily a result of two adults, one typically overtly abusive and the other codependent, and may also be affected by substance abuse or other forms of addiction, or sometimes by an untreated mental illness.
+A dysfunctional family is a family in which conflict, misbehavior and often child neglect or abuse on the part of individual parents occur continuously and regularly.
+Children that grow up in such families may think such a situation is normal.
+Dysfunctional families are primarily a result of two adults, one typically overtly abusive and the other codependent, and may also be affected by substance abuse or other forms of addiction, or often by an untreated mental illness.
 Parents having grown up in a dysfunctional family may over-correct or emulate their own parents.
 In some cases, the dominant parent will abuse or neglect their children and the other parent will not object, misleading a child to assume blame.

-Perceptions and historical context

-A common misperception of dysfunctional families is the mistaken belief that the parents are on the verge of separation and divorce.
-While this is true in a few cases, often the marital satisfaction is very strong as the parents' faults actually complement each other.
-In short, they have nowhere else to go.
-However, this does not necessarily mean the family's situation is stable.
-Any major stressor, such as relocation, unemployment/underemployment, physical or mental illness, natural disaster, etc., can cause existing difficulties affecting the children to become much worse.

-Dysfunctional families pervade all strata of society regardless of social, financial or intellectual status.
-Nevertheless, until recent decades, professionals (therapists, social workers, teachers, counselors, clergy, etc.) did not take the concept of a dysfunctional family seriously, especially not with reference to the middle and upper classes.
-Any intervention would have been seen as violating the sanctity of marriage and increasing the probability of divorce, which was socially unacceptable at the time.
-Historically, society expected the children of dysfunctional families to obey their parents (ultimately the father), and to cope with the situation alone.

 Examples

 Dysfunctional family members have common features and behavior patterns as a result of their experiences within the family structure.
 This tends to reinforce the dysfunctional behavior, either through enabling or perpetuation.
 The family unit can be affected by a variety of factors.